intelligent-machine-learning/dlrover/docs/tutorial/fault_tolerations.md

 ```

 If you use the image `registry.cn-hangzhou.aliyuncs.com/intell-ai/dlrover:torch201-mnist`,
-you can use chaosblade to create an chaos experint by
+you can use chaosblade to create a chaos experiment by

 ```bash
 sh examples/pytorch/mnist/start_chaos.sh cpu-overload